 - AAA sponsors regular Wednesday night broadcasts on matters of interest to motorists on station WRC in Washington, D.C.

-- AAA lunches a campaign against the unscrupulous practices of speed traps, roadside courts and justices of the peace who operate under a fee system.
+- AAA launches a campaign against the unscrupulous practices of speed traps, roadside courts and justices of the peace who operate under a fee system.
 Over the decades, AAA remains vigilant in exposing and opposing speed traps, and many communities have instituted ordinances or laws against unreasonably increasing town coffers through the use of speed traps.

 - AAA begins the first official inspection of comparative routes between Washington, D.C., and points in Florida in preparation for the publication of Tour Book of the Southeastern States with Main Routes to Florida in 1925.